rust-lang/rfcs/text/0000-pattern-3.md

 ### Consumer

 A consumer provides the `.consume()` method to implement `starts_with()` and `trim_start()`.
-It takes a span as input, and if the beginning matches the pattern, returns the end index of the match.
+It takes a span as input, and if the beginning matches the needle, returns the end index of the match.

 ```rust
 pub unsafe trait Consumer<A: Hay + ?Sized> {